dssg/police-eis/docs/luigi.md

 1. `def requires(self)`
   This returns (or yields, if there is more than one dependency) luigi task objects that should be completed before the current task is run.

-  *example* the following `requires` will yield (and spawn) tasks to create a table for each `file` in the list `files` before the task it is part of is considered complete.
+  *Example:* the following `requires` will yield (and spawn) tasks to create a table for each `file` in the `files` list  before the task it is part of is considered complete.
   ```
   def requires(self):
     for file in files: